Bare® Air-free feeds while baby is in a vertical-upright position

 - Help prevent ear infections

 Why feeding in an upright position is better.

 “A baby with reflux has fewer symptoms if they are held upright.”
 “Placing an infant in a semi-inclined position does not make the condition better.
 In fact, it may worsen GER; therefore, you should avoid it.”
 Says Jenifer R. Lightdale MD, MPH, AGAF, FAAP.
 She is chair of the AAP Section on Gastroenterology, Hepatology, and Nutrition Executive Committee.

 Statistics show that 2 out of 3 babies suffer from acid reflux symptoms.
 Most of these babies use traditional vented or bag-bottles to feed.
 The same observation occurred when the content was the mother’s breastmilk.
 A clinical study shows that feeding with Bare®Air-free resulted in a vast improvement in all 100% of babies.

 Bare® Air-free feeds with suction as opposed to gravity.
-Therefore, babies can sit in a vertical-upright position, with face tipped down, and feed comfortably.
-Additionally, because babies are feeding against gravity, they can control the flow and pace with suction as they naturally do when breastfeeding.
+Therefore, babies can sit in a vertical-upright position, with their face tipped down, and feed comfortably.
+Additionally, babies feeding against gravity can control the flow and pace with suction as they naturally do when breastfeeding.